Welcome · Willkommen · Bienvenidos · 환영합니다 · Chào mừng · ようこそ · ברוך הבא

 Email us at TxBCGS@gmail.com

-At our events and meetings, we share stories, learn new research techniques, explore, and build friendships while diving into the fascinating world of genealogy.
-Join us as we uncover the stories of your ancestors, connect with your heritage, and preserve your family’s legacy for generations to come
+At our meetings, we share stories, learn new research techniques, explore, and build friendships while diving into the fascinating world of genealogy.
+Join us to uncover the stories of your ancestors, connect with your heritage, and preserve family legacies for generations to come.

 Temple Public Library